THE CHANNEL TUNNEL

 At its deepest, the tunnel is 75 metres (246 feet) below the sea level.
 That's the same as 107 baguettes balancing on top of each other.

 The Channel Tunnel is made of three separate tunnels running parallel to each other.
 One train tunnel running south (UK to France), one train tunnel running north (France to UK) and one service tunnel.
-All three tunnels were drilled below the sea bed, and link Folkestone in Kent to Coquelles in Pas-de-Calais.
+All three tunnels were drilled below the sea bed, and link Coquelles in Pas-de-Calais to Folkestone in Kent.

 On 25 August 1874, Captain Matthew Webb became the first person to swim across the Channel from England to France.

 He first attempted the crossing on 12 August 1874, but had to give up due to strong winds and rough seas.

 Undeterred, he tried for a second time 12 days later.

 Escorted by three boats and covered in porpoise oil he reached Calais in 21 hours 45 minutes, despite challenging tides and a jellyfish sting.